bcgov/namex-solr/openshift/namex-buildNotes.md

 ## Replacing the `namex-solr-base` Build

 *This step is only needed when you want to change the Github repository used for the build.
 If want to alter the build process, do so and commit your changes to the repository.
-Then click the Build button in the `OpenShift Web Console` to start a new build.*
+Then click the `Start Build` button in the `OpenShift Web Console` to start a new build.*

 The replacement process is nearly identical to the creation process, just follow the creation instructions above except using `replace` rather than `create` for the final `oc` call.